 A nuclear stress test is one of several types of stress tests.
 It may be done after a regular exercise stress test, or it may be the first stress test used.
 If you have coronary artery disease, a nuclear stress test can help your health care provider learn your risk of a heart attack or other heart event.

 The test uses a positron emission technology (PET) scanner or single-photon emission computed tomography (SPECT) scanner.

 Other names for a nuclear stress test are:

 Why it's done

-Diagnose coronary artery disease.
-Your coronary arteries are the major blood vessels that supply your heart with blood, oxygen and nutrients.
-Coronary artery disease develops when these arteries become damaged or diseased — usually due to a buildup of deposits containing cholesterol and other substances (plaques).
+- Diagnose coronary artery disease.
+The coronary arteries are the major blood vessels that supply the heart with blood, oxygen and nutrients.
+Coronary artery disease develops when these arteries are damaged or diseased.
+A nuclear stress test can diagnose coronary artery disease and show how severe the condition is.

 How you prepare